Amazon Alexa Smart Home Skill

 To use the existing code configured for the alarm control panel the code must be 4 digits and the code_format attribute must be number.
 After discovery, the Alexa app will offer the ability to use the existing code, or create an additional 4 digit PIN to use with Alexa.

 The existing code is never communicated to Alexa from Home Assistant.
 During disarming, Alexa will ask for a PIN.
-The PIN spoken to Alexa is relayed to Home Assistant and passed to the alarm_control_panel.alarm_disarm service.
-If the alarm_control_panel.alarm_disarm service fails for any reason, it is assumed the PIN was incorrect and reported to Alexa as an invalid PIN.
+The PIN spoken to Alexa is relayed to Home Assistant and passed to the alarm_control_panel.alarm_disarm action.
+If the alarm_control_panel.alarm_disarm action fails for any reason, it is assumed the PIN was incorrect and reported to Alexa as an invalid PIN.

 Alert, Automation, Group